toa-io/comq/readme.md

 Topology is designed to deliver maximum performance while ensuring that the **at least once** guarantee provided by RabbitMQ is maintained.

-> Topology design assumes that unanswered Requests and unconfirmed Events will be resent upon
+> Topology design assumes that unanswered Requests and unconfirmed Events will be retransmitted
-> reconnection.
+> upon reconnection.

 ### Dynamic